 How to Win at Chess Quickly! - Williams

-About the How to Win at Chess Quickly! - Williams
+About How to Win at Chess Quickly! - Williams.

 Let's face facts: everyone enjoys winning.
 And the only thing better than winning is to win quickly!
 Mistakes are often made in the early part of the game - at all levels of chess - but a key skill is to recognize these critical moments as they happen and to exploit them with maximum efficiency.
 This is a skill which Grandmaster Simon Williams addresses in this book.
 Using instructive and entertaining games in which one side wins quickly, he examines all the typical mistakes chess players make in the opening and early middle game, how you should look to exploit them, and how to avoid falling into similar traps yourself.
 All too often opponents are let off the hook, mistakes go unpunished and the game drags on.
 Don't let this happen to you - become a ruthless winner!

 - Improve your opening and middle game skills

 - Published May 2010

 - The chess variations are kept light; the prose is allowed to breathe and this provides ample advice for the club player to improve the skills of spotting mistake in the opponent's play and tightening up the contrasting aspect of one's own game.
 Club players are the target audience. - marshtowers.blogspot.com

 - A fun way to learn the right way to attack. - Gary Lane Chess Moves (ECF Magazine)